Val0id/wpdup/README.md

 # How to use
 * python3 wpdup.py website.txt 15
-- website.txt = list of website
+- website.txt = list of websites
 - 15 = Threads